zlogic/mendix-docs/content/en/docs/refguide/modeling/app-explorer/app/app-settings/configuration.md

 ### Headers {#headers}

-You can specify custom headers that will be applied to responses coming from the runtime.
+You can specify custom headers that will be applied to responses coming from the Mendix Runtime.

 {{% alert color="warning" %}}
-Only use this functionality if you know exactly what you are doing.
+Only use this functionality if you know what you are doing.
 Wrong values can stop the application from working correctly.
 {{% /alert %}}

 Each header consists of a name and a value.
-By default, when configuring a custom header, it can be selected from the dropdown.
-A custom header can be specified by selecting the "Custom..." option in the dropdown.
-In most cases the header will be returned for all responses from the runtime.
+By default, when configuring a custom header it can be selected from the dropdown menu.
+A custom header can be specified by selecting the **Custom...** option in the dropdown menu.
+In most cases the header will be returned for all responses from the Mendix Runtime.

 #### Special headers